Sristee00/BDS-Data-Driven-Business-Modelling-and-Strategy-/README.md

 ## An NLP-Based Analysis of Nice Class 3 and Nice Class 5

 ## Project Overview
-This repository contains the code and documentation for a data science project investigating **semantic ambiguity in trademark goods descriptions**, focusing on the boundary between **Nice Class 3** (cosmetics and cleaning preparations) and **Nice Class 5** (pharmaceutical and medical products).
+This repository contains the code and documentation for a data science project investigating semantic ambiguity in trademark goods descriptions, focusing on the boundary between Nice Class 3 (cosmetics and cleaning preparations) and Nice Class 5 (pharmaceutical and medical products).

 Although these two classes are legally distinct, they frequently overlap in terminology, creating uncertainty for trademark applicants and examiners.
-This project explores whether **modern Natural Language Processing (NLP)** techniques can help distinguish clear cases from genuinely ambiguous ones.
+This project explores whether modern Natural Language Processing (NLP) techniques can help distinguish clear cases from genuinely ambiguous ones.

 ---